smartanthill/smartanthill2_0/docs/design-documents/protocols/zepto-vm.rst

 * negative EXPR-OFFSET values address pre-PARALLEL expression stack; if negative EXPR-OFFSET is exhausted, it is
 * for all EXPR-OFFSET values, if POP-FLAG is specified and it would affect pre-PARALLEL expression stack, it causes an ZEPTOVM_EXPRSTACKFROZENVIOLATION exception.

+TODO: (Medium Level) ZEPTOVM_NETINTERRUPT

-TODO: CALL (accounting for pseudo-threads), MOV (pseudo-threads-agnostic), multiplication/log/exp/sin(?), support for piecewise table maths (with piecewise table supplied as a part of command)
+TODO: (orthogonal to VM level, starting from Small?) multiplication/division, multiplication/log/exp/sin(?), support for piecewise table maths (with piecewise table supplied as a part of command)

 Implementation notes
 ''''''''''''''''''''